OpenMS/pyopenms-docs/docs/source/aasequences.rst

 Molecular formula
 ~~~~~~~~~~~~~~~~~

-We can now combine our knowledge of ``AASequence`` with what we learned in
+We can now combine our knowledge of :py:class:`~.AASequence` with what we learned in
-about ``EmpiricalFormula`` to get accurate mass and isotope distributions from
+about :py:class:`~.EmpiricalFormula` to get accurate mass and isotope distributions from
 the amino acid sequence.
 But first, let's get the formula of peptide:

 .. code-block:: python